 Rolling the dough up perfectly can be a little tricky, but keep in mind that it really doesn’t have to be absolutely perfect.
 Just take your time.

-Absolutely!
-You could use almond or lemon extract to fit the theme of the swirl cookies, or if you want to make a batch of old fashioned pinwheel cookies for St. Patrick’s Day, use mint extract and green gel coloring!
+Or if you want to make a batch of old fashioned pinwheel cookies for St. Patrick’s Day, use mint extract and green gel coloring instead!

 With love, from our simple kitchen to yours.